-Acting Captain Lee was appointed to the Portland Police Bureau on September 21, 2000.
+Assistant Chief Lee was appointed to the Portland Police Bureau on September 21, 2000.
 After serving as a Patrol Officer, Neighborhood Response Team Officer and Crime Reduction Unit Officer, he was promoted to Sergeant in 2007, and was assigned to North Precinct and later, the Transit Police Division.
 He was promoted to Lieutenant in 2015 and assigned to Traffic Division and in 2017, he was assigned to Central Precinct.
 Assistant Chief Lee has also served as the Executive Officer of the Portland Police Rapid Response Team and Operations Section Chief.

-Acting Commander Resch was appointed to the Portland Police Bureau on February 15, 1999.
+Assistant Chief Resch was appointed to the Portland Police Bureau on February 15, 1999.
 After serving as a Patrol Officer, Neighborhood Response Team Officer and Tactical Operations Division Crime Analyst Officer, she was promoted to Sergeant in 2008, and was assigned to East Precinct and later the Gun Task Force.
 She was promoted to Lieutenant in 2012 and assigned to East Precinct and later the Criminal Intelligence Unit.
 She has also served as the manager of the Portland Police Honor Guard and as a Critical Incident Commander.
 In October 2016, she was promoted to Captain and assigned to North Precinct.

 She earned a Bachelor’s Degree in Allied Health Sciences with a Minor in Psychology from the University of Portland.